indeedassessments/api-documentation/sections/roles.md

 ## Archive a Role

-* `DELETE /roles/pgrnovpmee0qkljd.json` will archive the given role if the role wasn't previously published.
+* `DELETE /roles/pgrnovpmee0qkljd.json` will archive the given role even if the role wasn't previously published.

 This endpoint will return `204 No Content` if successful.

-You can only archive roles if they are in the `unpublished_and_unlocked` status, otherwise, the archive request is not permitted.

-If you want to "unpublish" a role, please see the [Update a role](#update-a-role) and pass the new `status` with a value of `archived_and_locked`.

 ###### Copy as cURL